octo-technology/OpenTezos/docs/michelson/instructions.md

 #### CONCAT

 The `CONCAT` instruction concatenates strings.
-It consumes the two top element and produces a string (concatenation of the two top element) that is placed on top of the stack.
+It consumes the two top elements and produces a string (concatenation of the two top element) that is placed on top of the stack.
 The `CONCAT` instruction also works with a list of strings.

 ```js
 CONCAT / s : t : S  =>  (s ^ t) : S